Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/comms-part-2/index.md

 If you know how to set up source maps or some other tool for translating those opaque WASM offsets into file names and line numbers, let me know!

+## The Next Step

+We're now able to:

+1. send data from the frontend to the `App`
+2. decode it in the `Communications` system
+3. pass that decoded message to a `Router`
+4. Recognise the message corresponds to an `echo`
+5. Generate the response (a copy of the original message)
+6. Send the response the entire way back up the stack to the frontend
+7. Print the binary and text representations of the response using `console.log()`

+Talk about a convoluted way to print "`Hello, World"` to the dev tools console!

+Now we've established a rudimentary communications system it's time to start implementing the next part of a motion controller.
+The *motion* bit.

 [packet-id]: https://docs.rs/anpp/1.0.1/anpp/struct.Packet.html#method.id
 [scroll]: https://crates.io/crates/scroll